JarredR092699/NFLWRClustering/README.md

 - Revisit analysis once the 2024 NFL season is completed to see how receiver clusters changed.
 - Create a more interactive visualization that allows users to see the distinctions between clusters instead of just a scatterplot.

+**Contributing**
+If you're interested in contributing, please submit a pull request or open an issue with ideas for improving the model.